bvishnuvamsi/File-Integrity-Monitor/README.md

 The file must be text, size ≤ max_diff_bytes, and have a baseline snapshot (snapshots/baseline/<relpath>).
 Baseline must be run before the edit.

 - ModuleNotFoundError: fimlite
-Use PYTHONPATH=src or add a pyproject.toml and <run pip install -e .>.
+Use PYTHONPATH=src or add a pyproject.toml and run pip install -e ..

 - DB error: “file is not a database”
 Rename the bad file and re-init: